kalrapranav/Books-Notes/Buisness-Books/ZIP-Launchpad/README.md

 How easily find your potential coustomer  (make it clear and easy)
 Perfect is very solution foucused (what are people currenty facing)

+Medium for women to customise theor substription kits